Renesas-EMEV2/Documentation/Kernel.md

 How to build
 ------------

-Have an arm EABI toolchain installed on your host.
+You need an ARM EABI cross-compiler toolchain installed on your host, to build the kernel.

-Note - Android AOSP comes with a toolchain included.
+The android AOSP comes with a gcc 4.4.3 toolchain included.
+If you downloaded the AOSP, you only have to have it included in your PATH.
+E.g.:

+	export PATH=<AOSP home>/prebuilt/linux-x86/toolchain/arm-eabi-4.4.3/bin:$PATH

+See also https://github.com/Renesas-EMEV2/Documenation/Android.md, about downaloding AOSP.

+Though not mandatory, it is preferrable to use the same toolchain to build both the Andoid and the Kernel binaries.

+To build the Kernel just do:

 	export CROSS_COMPILER=arm-eabi-  (or the prefix of your toolchain) export ARCH=arm
+	cd <kernel root dir>
 	make <config>  (see below for possible configurations) make

+To complete the build, the 'mkimage' tool is required.
+If you miss it on your host, install with:

+	sudo apt-get install uboot-mkimage

 Repositories and branches
 -------------------------